 Last season, Henexson battled in three events, including the RCL Championship on the Mississippi River in Red Wing, Minn.
-He wound up in 13th position for the tournament, actually leading the field after day one with a five-fish clutch that weighed 24 pounds, 2 ounces.
+He wound up in 13th position for the tournament, leading the field after day one with a five-fish clutch that weighed 24 pounds, 2 ounces.

-Henexson's competitive fishing career began at the tender age of 9, jigging as partner to his dad - Kenny Henexson - in local contests sponsored by the Colorado Walleye Association.
+Henexson's competitive fishing career began at the tender age of 9, jigging as a partner to his dad - Kenny Henexson - in local contests sponsored by the Colorado Walleye Association.
 Significant impressions were also made on Henexson during family vacations to Canada, where walleyes always seem just a little bit easier and plentiful.
 His most memorable catch was a 7 1/2-pounder he caught at age 12.

 Henexson's crystal ball reveals more competitive walleye fishing, too.
 His calendar includes only one RCL Tour event due to school-related conflicts like graduation.
 But next year, he anticipates turning pro and fishing the complete circuit.
 Between now and then, when not bouncing in the waves, he plans to bank a few hours with his dad's electrical outfit to offset imminent entry fees.

 Anderson has also performed remarkably in the BFL's Mountain Division.
-A few years ago, he was 19th in overall points and then followed that with a ninth-place finish at the Lake Gaston Regional.
+A few years ago, he was 19th in overall points and followed that with a ninth-place finish at the Lake Gaston Regional.

 There are sibling tandems, too.
 Brothers Richard "R.J."
 Bennett and Michael Bennett of Grass Valley, Calif., often dominated the BFL's Western Division.

 Remember when Venus Williams was the only Williams?
-Then along came her younger sister Serena, and now there are two Williamses to be concerned about.
+Then came her younger sister Serena, and now there are two Williamses to be concerned about.
 The Bennetts are much the same.
 Younger brother Michael is out there beating the bass, too.
-Continuously sliding up the charts, Michael ended the BFL season in 21st place his first year; earned eighth place the next year and second place in the following year.
+Continuously sliding up the charts, Michael ended the BFL season in 21st place his first year; he earned the eighth place the next year and second place the following year.
 He also made marks at the Lake Shasta Regional - fourth place - and the Lake Havasu Regional - 22nd place.

 Another youngster worth watching is 17-year-old Chris Miller.
 The Neoga, Ill., bass fanatic fished the entire Illini Division schedule as a co-angler, capping off the season with a second-place finish on the Ohio River in June.